Blueprint Travelers - Travel Site

 El Otro Porton

 This is the second restaurant by this family and is a newer take on the parrillada.
-It is a small plates style restaurant that allows you to mix different cuts of meat, vegetables, salads, and other small dishes.
-This is the place to go for a contemporary Uruguayan meal.
+It is a small plates style restaurant that allows you to mix different cuts of meat, vegetables, salads, and other tasty dishes.
+This is the place to go for a contemporary Uruguayan meal and the food is delicious.

 Share This Article